yutannihilation/savvy/book/src/08_atomic_types.md

-# Integer, Real, String, And Bool
+# Integer, Real, String, Bool, And Complex

 ## Integer and real